vonfalk/storm-javavis/doc/02-Basic_Storm/index.md

 the same extensibility that Storm provides all languages, even though Basic Storm is strictly not implemented completely inside Storm.

+The philosophy of Basic Storm is, just like LISP, that everything is an expression.
+In many cases, it is safe to ignore this fact, but it opens up a lot of flexibility, especially when generating code.
+One of the more outstanding differences is that blocks and if-statements are expressions, not statements.
+A block returns the last expression written in it, which allows the programmer to introduce temporary variables in the middle of an expressions among other things.

 Most of Basic Storm is implemented in C++, alongside the compiler.
 However, some parts are implemented in Basic Storm itself.
 Examples of this are the array syntax (`T[]`), array initialization (`[T: x, y, z]`) and the string concatenation syntax (`x # y`).
 The implementation of